jekyll/jekyll/site/_docs/plugins.md

 runs the method.

 Generators run after Jekyll has made an inventory of the existing content, and before the site is generated.
-Pages with YAML front-matters are stored as instances of
+Pages with YAML Front Matters are stored as instances of
 [`Jekyll::Page`]({{ site.repository }}/blob/master/lib/jekyll/page.rb)
 and are available via `site.pages`.
 Static files become instances of